 What it covers

-The scholarship contributes towards Cranfield Manufacturing Masters tuition fee.
-The award amount is between £5,000 and £10,000 to be decided by the award panel.
+The scholarship contributes towards the tuition fee for a Cranfield Manufacturing master's course.
+The award amount is between £5,000 and £10,000, to be decided by the award panel.

 Aerospace Manufacturing MSc

 Management and Information Systems MSc